This post may contain affiliate links and we may get paid a small commission if you click on a link. Please read our disclosure.

 Now in order to start to dive into what those pages are, I'd like to explain to you what you should do in order to actually create the website itself.

-First thing you need is to decide and get your website domain name.
+The first thing you need is to decide and get your website domain name.

 You can get it free here.